When does Early SAT/ACT Testing Make Sense?

-No matter whether your student decides on the winter, spring, or summer test dates, we do recommend getting a testing plan in place prior to the start of junior year.
+No matter when your student decides to take the test, we do recommend getting a testing plan in place prior to the start of junior year.

-As a parent, the best thing you can be doing to pave the way for the standardized testing process at this time is signing your student up for our in-person or at-home SAT and ACT diagnostic testing, then engaging with one of our expert Program Directors.
+As a parent, the best thing you can do is to sign your student up for our in-person or at-home SAT and ACT diagnostic testing, then engage with one of our expert Program Directors.
 They will help you make a plan for which test your student should take, when they should take it, and how they can best prepare for it.
 By creating a test prep plan now, parents and students allow themselves to feel more confident and less anxious about the standardized testing process.